Hariprasad004/Graphics-Project/README.md

 # Graphics-Project
-Designed a Story of Capseller and the Monkeys using opengl with IDE Pycharm and Python language.
+The aim of this project is to present an animation of The Capseller and the Monkeys story.
+This project is done in OpenGL using python code.
+It graphically represents all the actions of Capseller and the Monkeys.
+The IDE used is Pycharm..